 - 6.12 Under the NPPF, neighbourhood plans have the opportunity to designate Local Green Spaces which are of particular importance to the community.
 This gives protection from development except in very special circumstances.
-Paragraph 100 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves;" - "where the green area is demonstrably special to the local community and hold particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife;" - "where the green area concerned is local in character and is not an extensive tract of land." - 6.13 Planning Policy Guidance adds: - "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space24". - 6.14 It is important to safeguard existing space while seeking out opportunities for additional spaces.
-Many of the green spaces identified as important by the local community25 are already afforded protection, often because they are in the Green Belt. - 6.15 The following seven areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria): - 1.
-Ashridge Drive, Bricket Wood - 2.
-Broad Acre Woodland, Bricket Wood - 3.
-Juniper Avenue, Bricket Wood - 4.
-Forefield, Chiswell Green - 5.
-South Close, Chiswell Green - 6.
-Sunnydell, Chiswell Green - 7.
-Mayflower Road / Orchard Drive playground and recreation ground, Park Street
+Paragraph 102 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves;" - "where the green area is demonstrably special to the local community and hold particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife;" - "where the green area concerned is local in character and is not an extensive tract of land."

+6.13 Planning Policy Guidance adds:

+- "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space30".

+- 6.14 It is important to safeguard existing space while seeking out opportunities for additional spaces.
+Many of the green spaces identified as important by the local community31 are already afforded protection, often because they are in the Green Belt.

+- 6.15 The following six areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria):

+- 1. Ashridge Drive, Bricket Wood

+- 2. Broad Acre Woodland, Bricket Wood

+- 3. Juniper Avenue, Bricket Wood

+- 4. Forefield, Chiswell Green

+- 5. South Close, Chiswell Green

+- 6. Sunnydell, Chiswell Green

-24 Planning Practice Guidance ref: 37-011-20140306
+30 Planning Practice Guidance ref: 37-011-20140306

-25 See Steering Group Green Spaces Report
+31 See Steering Group Green Spaces Report